Skip to content

 • To Terminal 3: 16 minutes

-• Services: Restaurants, cafes, some basic shops, and access to VIP Lounges.
+• Services: Restaurants, cafés, a few basic shops, and access to the VIP Lounges.

-• Recommendation: It’s a simple but functional terminal.
-There might be fewer dining options, so it’s advisable to come prepared.
+• Recommendation: It is a simple but functional terminal.
+Dining options are limited, so it’s best to arrive prepared.

 🛫 Terminal 2 – Domestic and short-haul international flights

-• Destination: Primarily domestic flights and flights to Latin America.
+• Destination: Mainly domestic flights and international flights within Latin America.
 See airlines

 • Connection:

-• Arrivals: West side (domestic flights) and East side (international flights).
+• Arrivals: West side (domestic) and East side (international).

 • Mezzanine: Food court, shops, and basic services.

-• Departures: Check-in areas B, C, D, E. Access to VIP lounges and security screening areas.
+• Departures: Check-in zones B, C, D, E. Access to VIP lounges and security checkpoints.

 • Gates:

-• Highlighted services: Currency exchange, pharmacy, Duty-Free shops, post office, medical service, family areas, luggage storage, and a wide variety of dining options.
+• Key services: Currency exchange, pharmacy, Duty-Free shops, post office, medical service, family areas, luggage storage, and a wide variety of dining options.

-• Hotel: Fast Sleep – Private cabins in the East and West arrivals halls.
-See more
+• Hotel: Fast Sleep – Private cabins and suites in the East and West arrivals areas.
+Learn more

 • See VIP Lounges